fagan2888/grmEstimatorToolbox/README.md

 grmEstimatorToolbox
 ===================

+I have a better readme file.
 Toolbox for the estimation of the Generalized Roy Model.